Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 Cervio as a Bridge Between Physio Sessions

 This is exactly where the Cervio app comes in.
-Cervio provides a structured training program featuring many of the exercises your physiotherapist would show you anyway — chin tucks, scapular stabilization, suboccipital release, thoracic spine mobilization, balance training.
+Cervio provides a structured training program featuring many of the exercises your trainer would show you anyway — chin tucks, scapular stabilization, suboccipital release, thoracic spine mobilization, balance training.

 - Timers and set tracking: You always know how many sets, how long to rest, and which exercise is next